MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/create-edit-or-delete-a-custom-user-view.md

 ::: moniker range="o365-worldwide"

-### Use the new admin center to create a custom user view

 The new admin center is available to all Microsoft 365 admins.
 You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.